JJ/github-pr-contains-action/README.md

 # Checking PR bodies and diffs for words, and number of files and lines in files changed.

-Based on the [actions TS template](https://github.com/actions/typescript-template), we'll try to create a new action.
-This new action will check for the presence of a word in the body or diff in a PR.
+Originally based on the [actions TS template](https://github.com/actions/typescript-template), it checks for the presence of a word in the body or diff in a PR, as well as certain conditions on the PR: number of files changed, and number of lines changed.

 It uses the GitHub API, so you'll need to provide a token.
 Don't worry, that's built-in.

 # Using this action